 I live in Buenos Aires.
-I’m a writer, translator, journalist, book editor...
-I have my fingers in many publishing pies.
-I’ve been working in the publishing industry for ten years on both fiction and non-fiction projects.
+I’m a content producer, storyteller, writer, translator, journalist, book editor...
+I have my fingers in many pies.
+I’ve been working in the culture and entertainment industry for more than fifteen years.

 I’m interested in new technologies, in the written word as a collective language and in experimental writing as it relates to social media.
 I love making lists.

 Almost all of my experimental writing can be seen in the Art Lab section.
 In a past life, I used to be a blogger under the pen name Ana Wu.

 I published a book in 2011 called Red Social (Social Network).
 Some say the things I do are linked to the field of digital literature.
 In 2019, I published Dedicatorias (Book dedications).

 In 2014, I created and produced a podcast with friends called Recital.
 We invited different writers to read aloud a story they considered original and not widely known.
 Thanks to it, we discovered lots of new stories.

 In 2015, I took part in an Art Lab at CheLA and created a video called Mala Sangre.

 I believe in work with no frontiers.
 I’m passionate about languages and working with other countries and cultures.
 I’m bilingual (Spanish-English).
 I am trained in public speaking as I was part of the debating team in high school and took part in debates each Saturday.